 - If you suspect the premises is a dog breeding establishment and is not registered with the local authority, report this to the local authority.

-- If you are concerned for the welfare of any animal from a dog breeding establishment, follow the steps above to report a welfare concern.
+- If you are concerned for the welfare of any animal from a dog breeding establishment, follow the steps above to rep

 Illegal Pet Seller